Obtaining Information about Cases (for Journalists and the Public)

 Via PACER, you can examine the docket for a particular case, which will provide the names of all parties, the names and contact information for the attorneys of record and an itemization of every document filed in the case by name, filer and date.
 Case documents are accessible from the docket via hyperlinks.

 Registering for Email Notifications through CM/ECF

-The court also makes it possible for journalists and interested members of the public to register for so-called “Special Mailing Group (SMG)” accounts within the court’s electronic filing system.
-Sign up for an account.
+The court also makes it possible for journalists and interested members of the public to register for so-called “Special Mailing Group (SMG)” accounts within the court’s Electronic Filing System (ECF) – login or sign up for an account.